 Formal written policies and procedures govern rights, responsibilities and personal development of students admitted to and enrolled in the Program.
 These are made available to all interested parties in documents and on web pages as noted below:

 Admissions

-• For information about admissions requirements for the School Psychology Program see the Berkeley School of Education web site at https://bse.berkeley.edu/admissions/school-psychology
+• For information about admissions requirements for the School Psychology Program see the Berkeley School of Education website.

 Administrative and Financial assistance: